Adidas Barricade 2018 Review

 The Barricade line first came out in 2000, with its defining feature as the high toe profile to provide increased durability and protection.
 It also allowed greater push when going into a sprint or changing direction.

+This is ideal for tennis shoes that propel the foot vertically AND laterally…unlike running shoes which only propel the foot forward.
 Over the years, Adidas made gradual adjustments to the design, like springier insoles, greater heel cushioning, changes to the profile, and the addition of stronger or more breathable materials.

-In 2018, you could say it’s one of the best, if not the best, footwear products on the market for beginning and seasoned players.
+In 2018, you could say it’s one of the best, if not the best, footwear products on the market for beginners and seasoned players.
 In 2012, Adidas got access to some advanced gel sole technology simply called Boost, courtesy of a German developer.

 It could be placed into the heel and sole of the shoe to add to the force of rebound and propel the foot forward.

 This is essential to give you enough speed to be competitive.
 In about 2015 the Boost technology became so popular that, Adidas began incorporating Boost into virtually all their models.